Skip to content

 • optimisticData: data to immediately update the client cache, or a function that receives current data and returns the new client cache data, usually used in optimistic UI.

 • revalidate = true: should the cache revalidate once the asynchronous update resolves.
+If set to a function, the function receives data and key.

 • populateCache = true: should the result of the remote mutation be written to the cache, or a function that receives new result and current result as arguments and returns the mutation result.